ijdoc/wandb-demos/lambda/nexus/README.md

 ## Requirements

-- pipenv: to manage python (version 3.10) and dependencies
+- pipenv: to manage the python virtual environment (version 3.10) and its dependencies
-- node: to manage serverless plugins (e.g., `serverless-python-requirements`)
+- node: to manage the required serverless plugins (e.g., `serverless-python-requirements`)
 - docker: to isolate the environment when collecting pip requirements
-- aws cli: to setup AWS credentials for serverless to use
+- aws cli (optional): to configure the AWS credentials for serverless to use

 This lambda demo is setup using the [serverless framework](https://www.serverless.com/), which can be installed with: